 IVR applications often use DTMF tones to select options in the IVR menu.
 An alternative is speech recognition, which enables the caller to speak commands to the IVR server instead of pressing keys on the phone.
 Because Cisco Unified IP IVR and Unified CC both use JTAPI to integrate with Unified CM, they pass DTMF tones through out-of-band signaling messages.
 Many H.323 devices on the market today use in-band DTMF tones, and these H.323 clients would not be able to use DTMF to navigate an IP IVR or Unified CC menu.
 However, these H.323 clients could use speech recognition if the IVR server is enabled for it.
-Video-capable devices such as Cisco Unified Video Advantage, third-party SCCP video devices, and any H.323 endpoint that uses H.245 alphanumeric out-of-band signaling for DTMF, can navigate the IVR menus using DTMF tones.
+SCCP video-capable devices, third-party SCCP video devices, and any H.323 endpoint that uses H.245 alphanumeric out-of-band signaling for DTMF, can navigate the IVR menus using DTMF tones.